-- (1) Where any goods, items, animals, objects or equipment are left on a road, Council land or in a public place in contravention of this Local Law, an Authorised Officer may impound those goods, items, animals, objects or equipment. - (2) Where something is impounded in accordance with this clause, an Authorised Officer must, if practicable, serve an Impoundment Notice on the person who appears to be the owner of the impounded item. - (3) An Authorised Officer must return the impounded item to its owner or person acting on behalf of or with the authority of the owner as confirmed to the satisfaction of an Authorised Officer, on payment of the prescribed fee. - (4) An Authorised Officer may sell, donate, dispose of or destroy the impounded item if the owner has not paid the prescribed fee and collected within 14 days of impounding. - (5) In the case that the impounded items are perishable and will not survive the period specified in a Notice of Impoundment, the Authorised Officer may dispose of the items sooner. - (6) Council is entitled to retain from the proceeds of sale of any impounded item or its reasonable costs incurred in impounding, keeping and selling the item.
+- (1) Where any goods, items, animals, objects or equipment are left on a road, Council land or in a public place in contravention of this Local Law, including a breach of any conditions of a permit, an Authorised Officer may impound those goods, items, animals, objects or equipment. - Where something is impounded in accordance with this clause, an Authorised Officer must, if practicable, serve a Notice of Impoundment specifying a description of the item impounded, details for collection and what action will be taken if the item is not collected in accordance with Council's collection requirements, on the person who appears to be the owner of the impounded item. - (3) An Authorised Officer must return the impounded item to its owner or person acting on behalf of or with the authority of the owner as confirmed to the satisfaction of an Authorised Officer, on payment of the prescribed fee. - (4) An Authorised Officer may sell, donate, dispose of or destroy the impounded item if the owner has not paid the prescribed fee and collected the item within 14 days of impounding. - (5) In the case that the impounded items are perishable and will not survive the period specified in a Notice of Impoundment, the Authorised Officer may dispose of the items sooner. - (6) Council is entitled to retain from the proceeds of the sale of any impounded item, its reasonable costs incurred in impounding, keeping and selling the item.